Tilt Tension Troubles: How to Get It Just Right

 5. Fine-Tune as Needed

 Over the next few days, you might notice that your initial adjustment needs a little tweaking.
-Don’t be afraid to make minor adjustments until it feels just right.
+Don’t be afraid to make minor adjustments until you are comfortable.

 ergonomic office chair backrest angle adjustment